 Throughout the year, the entire school gathers in the school gym for prayer services.
-Led by the faculty or grade level students and the Jr. Crusaders, the student body prays together at a Spirit Day Assembly once each month.
+Led by the faculty or grade level students and our school choir, the student body prays together at a Spirit Day Assembly once each month.
 Each Monday of Advent, students gather in the gym around the large school Advent wreath for a service, lighting a new candle each week.
 After returning from Christmas break, we celebrate the feast of Epiphany in the same way.
-During Lent, the eighth graders prepare the Stations of the Cross and lead prayers for the entire student body.
+During Lent, the fourth, sixth, and eighth graders prepare the Stations of the Cross and lead prayers for the entire student body.
 Special Lenten Prayer Services are also held in the gym for the entire school community with the faculty or the eighth graders serving as prayer leaders.

 Each school year special days are celebrated with all school prayer services, many times led by the faculty.
 We have held prayer services to honor Mary, The Right to Life, Veterans, Dr. Martin Luther King, Jr., and Abraham Lincoln, as well as prayer services for world peace, victims of war, and natural disasters, and Thanksgiving.
 During Catholic Schools Week we pray the Living Rosary in Church and have other prayerful services throughout this special week.

 Penance Services for the students are held twice a year, during Advent and Lent.
-Fr.
-Joe Ring leads the service that begins with a song of forgiveness.
 After an examination of conscience, the entire student body prays the Act of Contrition, after which they receive the sacrament.
 Students bring rosaries and Bibles with them so that they can pray quietly as they wait their turn.
 Many faculty members also take advantage of this opportunity for grace.

 On the first Wednesday of May, the students participate in the May Crowning.
 The eighth graders process in and each girl places a carnation in one of the vases in front of the statue of the Blessed Virgin Mary, the statue that is kept in the school office.
 The service is led by eighth grade students and the student body participates by responding to the prayers and joining in the singing.
 Mary is crowned during the service and after the service is finished, the statue and the flowers are returned to the school office where Mary, crowned as queen, is displayed throughout the month.